 While you may not be deployed to Vietnam anytime soon, there are still plenty of hot, wet locales that make the 5.11 Speed 3.0 a reliable partner in tactical operations.
 These jungle boots are made with improvements specifically designed to handle the rigors of humid swamps and similar settings.
 The outsoles feature aggressive, multi-faceted tread lugs designed to handle half-hidden terrain features with ease and are constructed with an oil and slip-resistant rubber for safety in more civilized contexts.
 To increase their flexibility, the toes on these boots also benefit from fence climbing lugs.
 The uppers consist of half suede and half nylon and employ dual drains/cooling vents on both sides of the boot.
 These boots use 5.11’s rapid-dry technology to further discourage extra moisture, while the Agion odor-control treatment and OrthoLite insole coordinate to create a comfortable, foot-friendly interior.

 Sometimes, tactical boots need to withstand the dangers of operating in industrial or construction zones, so boots like the Reebok Rapid Response RB are a much-needed asset for some.
 The uppers on these boots consist of durable rough-out leather and ballistic nylon.
 These boots conform to ASTM F2413 safety standards, and they provide protection from electrical hazards, including live wires, circuits, and highly-charged electrical equipment.
 The non-metallic composite toe cap provides strong, lightweight protection from common industrial and electrical hazards, and it resists heat and cold while also making these boots friendly to domestic air travel.
 The removable Foot Force F2A insole relies on soft molded dual-density polyurethane to provide a cushioned, shock-absorbing bed designed to mimic the feel of athletic shoes.
 The Quick-Access Side Zipper makes them easy to don and doff, while the aggressively lugged, dual-density Mountain Trail rubber outsole resists oil, slipping, heat, chemicals, and abrasions, making these boots as tough as nails.
+Best of all, these boots come in both men’s and women’s styles, ensuring safety and performance for all.

 Many runners have come to love and appreciate minimalist running shoes, so for runners looking for a minimalist tactical boot, Belleville’s Tactical Research Mini-Mil is here to save the day.
 Like the running shoes that inspired them, these featherweight garrison boots have a mere two-millimeter drop from heel to toe, and the thin sole provides excellent ground feel to keep you more in tune with your surroundings.
 These boots use an exclusive rubber Vibram Tarsus outsole that is both oil and slip-resistant for both safety and performance, and the arch interiors were designed with fast roping in mind.
 The upper consists of pure cattlehide leather and 1000 Denier Cordura nylon for long-term durability, and relies on the unlined design and dual side vents to increase airflow and comfort.
 Each seam is either double or triple-stitched to increase durability, and the removable single-density insole insert puts customization into your hands.
 These boots accommodate both male and female wearers with ease.